linas/i370-bigfoot/README.md

 * Porting the user-space.
 This means porting the GNU loader, the GNU GLibC, and some shell.
 A port of glibc was begun, as well as of a very basic shell.
+* Help from lots of people.
+The following folks made significant contributions to the project: Dan, who taught me VM and System/390 principles of operation; Neale Ferguson, who contributed multiple files, and Peter Schulte-Stracke, who contributed the PSA defintion and string inlines.

 The bundle of all of the above was given the project name of [Bigfoot](https://linas.org/linux/i370-bigfoot.html) alluding to the